 - POOL ALERT – SHAKAMAK: Effective Monday, August 7, 2017, the pool at Shakamak State Park will be closed Monday through Friday through the remainder of the season.
 It will be open on Saturdays and Sundays in August, and open Saturday through Monday on Labor Day weekend.
 The pool will close for the season after Monday, September 4, 2017.
-Hours of operation vary and can change due to limited lifeguard availability and/or inclement weather.
+Hours of operation vary and can change without notice due to limited lifeguard availability and/or inclement weather.

 Upcoming Events at Shakamak